ManyLinesOfCode/ManyLinesOfCode/README.md

 I'm ManyLinesOfCode.
 I'm an amature developer who works mainly in webdev and game design/development.
 I enjoy the use of GNU/Linux-based operating systems.
 I have significant knowledge in the weblangs (HTML, JS, and CSS) and GDScript, but I also dabble in Ruby, x86-64 Assembly, and advanced Batch.

+Currently, the majority of my projects are kept private.

 # I'm Currently Working On

 - A website (in a private repo)